sathibault/RxFusion/docs/arduino.md

 # RxFusion for Arduino

-RxFusion currently supports the Arduino Zero and MKR1000.
+RxFusion currently supports the **Arduino Zero** and **MKR1000**.

+## Installation

+1. Download the RxFusion-Arduino-vx.y.x.zip from the [latest release](https://github.com/sathibault/RxFusion/releases)
+2. From Arduino IDE menu select Sketch -> Include library -> Add .ZIP library and select the downloaded file.

 ## Tutorial